makrai/notes/reimers19-sentence-BERT-siamese-emnlp.md

     massive computational overhead: Finding the most similar pair in a
   * unsuitable for semantic similarity search as well as for ... clustering
 * we present Sentence-BERT (SBERT), a modification of the pretrained BERT
-  * use siamese and triplet network structures to derive semantically
+  * use siamese and triplet network structures
   * sentence embeddings that can be compared using cosine-similarity
-  * time complexity [of] finding the most similar pair from 65 hours with BERT / RoBERTa to about 5 seconds with SBERT, while
+  * time complexity [of] finding the most similar pair from 65 hours with BERT / RoBERTa to about 5 seconds with SBERT
   * evaluate SBERT and SRoBERTa on common STS tasks and transfer learning
     * outperforms other SOTA sentence embeddings methods